1989 Brazilian Grand Prix: Race report

 Warwick's Arrows teammate Eddie Cheever collapsed after exiting his car following the collision involving the Zakspeed of Bernd Schneider that ended his race.
 Arrows actually had to modify Cheever's car after he failed the FIA safety check where a driver had five seconds to be able to exit their car.
 The new Ross Brawn designed Arrows A11 was a tight fit for the tall American and he had trouble fitting into the car before practice.
+It was also a tight fit for Warwick who pointed out during practice that it was really his and Cheever's own fault as Brawn had continually asked the pair if they were comfortable in the car, to which they both said yes, but as Warwick pointed out sitting in a stationary car in the workshop or pit lane is vastly different to being out on the track with all the bumps and g-forces.
 Schneider, whose car carried the new Yamaha V8 engine, only got into the race after Philippe Streiff's crash and the FIA had allowed five pre-qualifiers to enter the main field instead of four.
 Schneider did not qualify for another race until the season's penultimate round in Japan some seven months later.
 His new teammate Aguri Suzuki ultimately failed to qualify for all 16 rounds of the 1989 season.

-This was the last Formula One race at Jacarepaguá and in Rio de Janeiro.
-From 1990, the Brazilian Grand Prix would be held at a shortened Interlagos in São Paulo, the home town of Ayrton Senna, where it is today.